jamesaduncan/osom.guide/src/assessments.md

 When a service is ready to progress to alpha it has identified the needs it intends to address.
 This means the service contract has been clarified and updated where needed to reflect the latest understanding.

 In order to progress to alpha, a budget will need to be allocated so that the service has appropriate funding.
 This _should_ be a consideration of the discovery phase.

+When budgeting for an alpha phase, it is important to consider that an alpha phase explores possible answers to the user needs, with the expectation that some of those answers will be unsuccessful.

+In some organisations, it may be that the assessment is also the approval body for funding.
+In others, it may be that a separate case needs to be submitted to release money.
+From a process design standpoint, it is important that the time in between the assessment being conducted and the funding for alpha being made available should be as little as possible.

 ## After an alpha phase